Citrus leprosis virus C (leprosis of citrus)

 Risk of IntroductionTop of page

 CiLV-C is an economically important disease, which represents millions of dollars in damage to citrus crops in countries where it has been established, affecting mainly oranges and mandarins.
-Is a threat to citrus producing countries where the disease has not been reported.
+CiLV-C is a threat to citrus-producing countries where the disease has not been reported.
 Several authors (Rodrigues et al., 2001; Freitas et al., 2004) consider CiLV-C as the most important viral disease in the Brazilian citrus industry because the costs of controlling the mite vector reach about US $90 million dollars per year.

-The vector mites are present in some EPPO countries but appear to be of no practical importance as pests of citrus.
-They are pests which are apparently more favoured by a warm, humid climate.
+Brevipalpid mites are present in some European and Mediterranean countries (Jacobucci et al., 2018).
+Brevipalpus yothersi, the experimentally confirmed vector for CiLV-C is apparently more favoured by a warm, humid climate (Roy et al., 2015).
 To a certain extent, control of more important mites (for example, Panonychus citri) may also be eliminating them.
-However, it is clear that citrus leprosis, because of its non-systemic infection, can only be important where attacks by its vector mites are significant.
-For this reason, the risk to citriculture in the EPPO region from CiLV appears low.
+However, it is clear that CiLV-C, because of its non-systemic infection, can only be important where attacks by its vector mites are significant.
+For this reason, the risk to citriculture in the European and Mediterranean region from CiLV-C appears low.

-Flat mites, Brevipalpus spp., are dispersed worldwide.
-Three species Brevipalpus californicus, B. obovatus and B. phoenicis have been reported as vectors of citrus leprosis, but only B. phoenicis has proven to be an efficient vector.
-Several Brevipalpus type species within B. phoenicis have been identified worldwide distribution in recent years (Beard et al., 2012).
-This means the need for more intensive research to identify the extent of this species complex.
-More guidelines are needed for the inspection and movement of live plant materials that are host plants for Brevipalpus mites from one country to another (Childers and Rodrigues, 2011).
+Flat mites, Brevipalpus spp., are dispersed worldwide and several species are known to occur on citrus.
+Several brevipalpid species have been identified with wide distribution in recent years (Beard et al., 2012; Beard et al., 2013; Beard et al., 2015).
+Only B. yothersi has proven to be an efficient vector of the cilevirus, CiLC-C. More intensive research to identify the extent of this species complex is needed.
+Guidelines are needed for the inspection and movement of live plant materials that are host plants for Brevipalpus mites from one country to another (Childers and Rodrigues, 2011).

-If it is considered useful to take measures against CiLV, then it should be sufficient to require that any imported plants for planting of citrus should be free from leprosis lesions and originate from nurseries found free from, and/or treated against, Brevipalpus mites during the growing season.
+If it is considered useful to take measures against CiLV-C, then it should be sufficient to require that any imported plants for planting of citrus should be free from leprosis lesions and brevipalpid mites and originate from nurseries found free from, and/or treated against, brevipalpid mites during the growing season.
 The risk from normal commercial consignments of fruits seems insignificant.
-In practice, citrus from countries where CiLV occurs is already subject to strict requirements on account of more serious pests.
+In practice, citrus from countries where CiLV-C occurs is already subject to strict requirements due to other pests.

 Habitat ListTop of page